abpio/abp-commercial-docs/en/road-map.md

 ## Next Versions

-### v4.4

-* Guide / use case documents for the [microservice solution](startup-templates/microservice/index.md).
-* Subscription system & payment integration for the [SaaS module](modules/saas.md).
-* Tenant impersonation for the SaaS module.
-* Allow to set multiple connection string for each tenant, to separate a tenant's database per module/microservice.
-* Improvements on the Forms, CMS Kit and other modules.
-* We are in progress of building a completely new UI Theme.
-We will release the initial version with this release.

-**Planned release date**: End of Quarter 2, 2021.

 ### v5.0

-We planned to focus on the ABP Framework v5.0 after the 4.4 release. v5.0 will be based on .NET 6.0.
+v5.0 will be based on .NET 6.0.
 The features will be more clear in the next months.
 See the *Backlog Items* section for potential features.

 **Planned release date**: End of Quarter 4, 2021.